semiprime/pygenda/docs/known_issues.md

 * Would be nice to be able to edit dates with a calendar interface (Like pressing tab in S5)

-* Week view: no touchscreen way to go forward/back a week (use swipe??)

 * Ctrl+Left-Shift+X/C/V/N don't work on Gemini (UI eats keypress?)
   Workaround: Use Right-Shift.